odybhoja/Ergo-Bounties/docs/how-it-works.md

-# ⚙️ How Ergo Ecosystem Bounties Works
+# 🤖 Automated Bounty Tracking System

 This document explains the technical details of how the Ergo Ecosystem Bounties repository automatically tracks and updates bounties across the Ergo blockchain ecosystem.